top of page

 _________________________

-He turns back to my bag and pulls out something else.
-He holds my concern for a loved one.
+Jesus turns back to my bag, reaches deep in the center, and pulls out something soft, heavy, and filled with color, shaped a little like a heart.
+In his hand I see my concern for one I love.
 “Lord, I feel so helpless.
-My loved one is in pain, and I feel like I need to do something.
-Is there any way I can fix it?”
+My loved one is in pain and my heart just aches.
+Is there any way I can relieve the suffering?”

 __________________________

 I can feel the fear—I can almost taste it.
 I don’t trust myself to speak, so I nod again.
+Jesus places it in his bag.
 My bag is already beginning to look smaller.

 __________________________

-Again, Jesus puts his hand in my bag and pulls out something dark and obviously weighty.
+Jesus puts his hand in my bag one final time, at least for today, and pulls out something dark and obviously weighty.
 I am not even sure what it is.
 The moment he pulls it out; my bag is conspicuously lighter and roomier.

 “What is that?!”
-I ask him.
-A little unnerved by the darkness that had been lurking in my bag.
+I exclaim, a little unnerved by the darkness that had been lurking in my bag.

-There is a break in the clouds above us.
-Jesus holds it up, and a beam of light reaches for Jesus’ hand.
+Jesus holds it up.
+There is a break in the clouds above us, and a beam of light reaches for Jesus’ hand.
 The dark mass almost seems to squirm, shrinking when the light reaches it.

 “This is shame, dear one.
 It will grow when buried in the depths of your pack, hiding from the light.
 It will touch and cling to every burden you carry.
 But it cannot thrive in the light, my light.
-Hear my words to you, and over you.
-You are beautiful and strong, dear one.
+Hear my words to you and over you.
+In me, you are beautiful, wise, and strong, dear one.
 You are equipped to partner with me and to carry what I entrust to you.
 But if you take burdens on yourself that I have not given you... you will struggle.
-Trust me!”
+Trust me, dear one!”

 How might shame be weighing you down?